senzing-garage/knowledge-base/proposals/file-layout.md

 ### Detecting links

-1. To determine if a `senzingdata` or `senzingapi` version is still needed, The following commands determine if the package is being linked.
+1. To determine if a `senzingdata` or `senzingapi` version is still needed, The following commands determine if the package is being linked by any project.
    Example:

     ```console